 Brake fluid is often the culprit, having leaked out of the rear wheel cylinders to wet the shoes, so make sure you also look at our hydraulic rehab kit and replace your rear wheel cylinders too if they are leaking!

 Be sure to select the proper brake shoe type for your car in the drop down menu before ordering.
+You will need the late brake shoes if your car is MKII HAN6 20792 or later.

 Note: Make sure your axle seal is properly installed.
 The rear hub has two steps in the outward facing portion of the hub.
 The lower step receives the seal with the back of the seal facing outward.
 In other words, the front face of the seal faces the center of the differential.
 The outer step or race receives the rear hub bearing.
 You can see the two steps of the hub in the picture of the hub below.
 You can also see the seal installed correctly, although it is not fully pushed "home" in the photo.